sandersn/manual/Widening-and-Narrowing-in-Typescript.md

 1. Widening: treat an internal type as a normal one.
 2. Literal widening: treat a literal type as a primitive one.
 3. Narrowing: remove constituents from a union type.
-4. Type predicate narrowing: treat a type as a subclass.
+4. Instanceof narrowing: treat a type as a subclass.
 5. Apparent type: treat a non-object type as an object type.

 ## Widening